Skip to Content

 We enjoyed two scenic Elba bike rides with our kids during our stay.
 The first was a bike & hike to the top of a short peak on a peninsula near the tuna fishing port town of Capo d’Enfola.
 The views of the Ligurian Sea from the top were amazing!

-Family trip to Italy - We enjoyed the views after the Campo d'Enfola hike
+The Brewer family trip to Italy - We enjoyed the views after the Campo d'Enfola hike.

 The second was a pleasant bike ride through the Elba countryside to the charming seaside town of Bagnaia.
 You can relax and let your kids run free on the pedestrian-only streets of this cute little town.

-cycling Italy with kids - With Portoferraio rental bikes, we cycled to Bagnaia, Italy with kids
+The FamilyCanTravel.com team on a trip to Italy with kids.
+With Portoferraio rental bikes, we cycled to Bagnaia, Italy with kids.

 It doesn’t take long for the relaxed vibe of Elba to seep into your bones.
 Despite our natural inclination to be on-the-go all the time, we found ourselves relaxing and playing with our kids on the beautiful Elba beaches every day.
 The pebbles on the beaches of Elba can be a bit hard on tender city feet, so having water shoes for everyone is a good idea.